meshtastic/firmware/docs/faq.md

 # FAQ

-If you have a question missing from this faq, please ask on our gitter chat.
+If you have a question missing from this faq, please [ask in our discussion forum](https://meshtastic.discourse.group/).
 And if you are feeling extra generous send in a pull-request for this faq.md with whatever we answered ;-).

 ## Q: Which of the various supported radios should I buy?